There was an interesting thread on Quora the other day. It was prompted by the question: Why do so many people hate TED?

 The story of Amanda Todd, and of other young people like her, is affecting because those of us who are old enough understand that the timing of her sadness was key in her suicide.
 It’s tragic, but she became unhappy at a time when she desperately needed to understand her suffering and lacked the capacity to do so.
 She was too inexperienced to believe her misery, brought on by relentless bullying, could end.

-Here is the video she made to explain herself:
+Here is the video she made to explain herself.
+This version does not come with a sound track:

 So how does Amanda Todd’s suicide tie in with TED?

 I have an ongoing debate with myself and it focuses on my at times suspicious reaction to clubby environments.
 When I say clubby environments, I mean those places or events where a lot of inflated assumptions are made about oneself and others in attendance.
-Assumptions like “All of us here are really cool,” or “We’re the chosen ones,” or “Who are those losers over there?
-Ewww, don’t let them come near.”
+Assumptions like “All of us here are really cool” or “We’re the chosen ones.”

 These are the beliefs that were written in the bubbles over the heads of myself and my high school friends when we barged into dances or bars, wearing the latest styles from Fairweather and bringing our sassy attitudes with us.
 It was that behaviour, now embarrassing to educe, that manifested a group-think that had more than an edge of cruelty to it.
 It was an attitude that sliced through the atmosphere, heartlessly summing up who the winners and losers were.
 I know from polling my students that my high school years weren’t unique in this regard.
 There are always groups of girls or boys who act this way.
 It’s hard to admit now but I think those two acquaintances were right.
 I spent most of my time on the winning team.